 - Add chocolate to the bowl and stir until completely melted.

-- Pour warm heavy cream over the melted chocolate and completely whisk.
-You can also heat the cream right in the double boiler with the chocolate and whisk the whole time.
+- Pour warm heavy cream over the melted chocolate and completely whisk the mixture.
+You can also heat the cream right in the double boiler with the chocolate and whisk the whole time until you reach your desired consistency.

 Bowl method

-- Warm heavy cream in a microwave-safe glass measuring cup until small bubbles form on the edges about 30 seconds to 1 minute.
+- Warm heavy cream in a microwave-safe glass measuring cup or heat proof bowl until small bubbles form on the edges about 30 seconds to 1 minute.

 - Pour warm cream over chocolate and whisk until the chocolate is completely melted and smooth.